Skip to Main Content

 Newspaper photo of Judge Irwin S. Moise.
 Albuquerque Journal February 6th, 1963.

-New Mexico Supreme Court Judge, Irwin Moise was born in Santa Rosa, New Mexico, on Dec.
+New Mexico Supreme Court Judge Irwin Moise was born in Santa Rosa, New Mexico, on Dec.
 1, 1906.
-He received his law degree from the University of Michigan in 1928 and that year was admitted to the Bar in New Mexico.
+He received his law degree from the University of Michigan in 1928, and that year was admitted to the Bar in New Mexico.
 "Justice Irwin S. Moise served as a district judge in the 4th Judicial District from 1937-42, then joined the Navy during World War II.
 After his discharge on Dec.
 7, 1945, Moise opened a law office in Albuquerque, where he practiced until being appointed to the Supreme Court in 1959."
-(Obituary Clovis News Journal, October 14, 1984 Pg.
-49).
+(Obituary, Clovis News Journal, Oct.
+14, 1984 at 49).
 He died in 1977 in Albuquerque.

-Born in 1899 in Colorado, he agreed to marry Rosana in 1922, but married Ursilita Bedan in 1924.
+This case is focused on who was married to Mr. Gallegos.
+Born in 1899 in Colorado, he agreed to marry Rosana Gallegos in 1922, but married Ursilita Bedan in 1924.
 They had one child.
-In 1924 Amarante and Rosana moved to New Mexico and he changed his name to Burt Holmes.
+In 1924 Amarante and Rosana moved to New Mexico and he changed his name to Bert Holmes.
 In the 1930 census he was described as married to Bertha and working as a mechanic in a garage.
 Amarante and Ursilita were divorced March 22, 1937.
-For reasons not fully explained, Amarante changed his name to Burt Holmes after moving to New Mexico.
+For reasons not fully explained, Amarante changed his name to Bert Holmes after moving to New Mexico.
 The 1950 census lists his occupation as Snapper Foreman and married to Martha.
 He died in 1964.

 March 6th.
 1967 legal notice of Rosana Gallegos as the administratrix of Amarante's estate.

+Rosana claims to be the first, and legitimate wife of Mr. Gallegos.
 Rosana was born December 21,1905 and met Amarante in San Luis, Colorado.
-They agreed to marry in 1922 and would have three children while living in New Mexico.
-The 1930 census describers her as a married homemaker whose first marriage occurred when she was 18.
-At the time of the census, they were living in Las Cruces.
+They agreed to marry in 1922 and had three children while living in New Mexico.
+The 1930 census describes her as a married homemaker whose first marriage occurred when she was 18.
+At the time of the 1930 census, they were living in Las Cruces.
 For reasons not fully explained, Rosana changed her name to Bertha Mayers when they moved to New Mexico.
-In 1935 she took the children and moved to Albuquerque and was still living there with her children in 1940.
-She was listed as married but Burt was not listed on the census form.
-In 1942 Burt and Bertha had a marriage ceremony in New Mexico.
+In 1935, she took the children and moved to Albuquerque and was still living there with her children in 1940.
+She was listed as married but Bert was not listed on the census form.
+In 1942, Bert and Bertha had a marriage ceremony in New Mexico.

 Legal notice from September 4th, 1967 listing Marth Holmes as the administratrix of Amarante's estate.